-17. Proceedings
+17. Proceedings, meetings, declaring interests etc.

 (1) Subject to this Act the proceedings of the Commission may be regulated in such manner as the members think fit.

 (2) A meeting of the Commission may be convened by the Minister or by the chairperson, and where 2 or more members give notice in writing to the chairperson requiring him to convene a meeting in relation to any matter the chairperson shall at their request convene a meeting of the Commission to be held within 21 days thereafter to deal with that matter.